Vidigal-code/ecommerce-orders-queue-challenge/mongodb-and-redis/README.md

    redis://localhost:6379
    ```

-   Use this URL for BullMQ or any queue-processing implementation.
+   Use this URL for Bull or any queue-processing implementation.

 ## Initialization Script